The Best Day Trips From Johannesburg

 You will find them 10 km (6.2 miles) from the Cradle of Humankind.
 The six linked underground chambers and a lake are about 40 meters (131 feet) below ground level.

 Sterkfontein Caves and the Maropeng Visitors Centre open daily from 9:00 am to 5:00 pm.
 The last tour of the caves departs at 4:00 pm.
-Admission to the Maropeng Visitors Center and Sterkfontein Caves in total is 200 South African Rand (that’s $13 USD).
+There is a small admission fee to pay to access the sites.

 You will find the Cradle of Humankind 40 minutes drive from downtown Jozi.
 If you want to visit along with the caves and the visitors center you are probably better off joining a guided tour.
-You may want to consider this Cradle of Humankind shared half day tour.
+You may want to consider this Cradle of Humankind shared half day tour that includes transportation.

 Not far from the Cradle of Humankind, the Lion and Safari Park is often mentioned as another option for a day trip from Johannesburg.
 Portrayed as a sanctuary, visitors are actually encouraged to engage in activities with animals – something that it’s not necessarily responsible.
-Make sure to read my posts The Complete Guide To Becoming A More Responsible Traveler and A Guide To Ethical Animal Tourism before deciding to visit.
+Make sure to read my post, A Guide To Ethical Animal Tourism, before deciding to visit.

 Nirox Foundation Sculpture Park, Krugersdorp